-- Documents requiring signature have been signed by the agency head or AUTHORIZED Representative of the applicant's organization. - □ The application must have a UEI number to be awarded funds.
-Go to SAM.gov to apply for and obtain a UEI# if needed. (https://sam.gov/content/home) - □ The Project Narrative is typed using the following formats: 8-1/2 by 11-inch paper, 1.0 spaced, Arial or Times New Roman font 12-point type (10-point font for tables and figures), and a minimum of one-inch margins.
+- Documents requiring signature have been signed by the agency head or AUTHORIZED Representative of the applicant's organization. - The application must have an active Unique Entity ID number or documentation that a UEI number has been requested.
+If you do not have a UEI, go to (https://sam.gov/content/entity-registration. - □ The Project Narrative is typed using the following formats: 8-1/2 by 11-inch paper, 1.0 spaced, Arial or Times New Roman font 12-point type (10-point font for tables and figures), and a minimum of one-inch margins.
 Applications that do not conform to these requirements will not be forwarded to the review panel. - □ The application proposal format conforms to the "Application Requirements" listed in the RFA. - □ The proposed budget is complete and complies with the allowable items provided in the RFA.
-The budget narrative is complete and describes the categories of items proposed. - □ The proposed work plan, staffing plan, and any other requested attachments are complete and comply with the forms and format provided in the RFA. - Submit your application via email to DBH Grants, DBH.Grants@dc.gov by 12:00 PM ET on the deadline of Monday, March 06, 2023.
+The budget narrative is complete and describes the categories of items proposed. - □ The proposed work plan, staffing plan, and any other requested attachments are complete and comply with the forms and format provided in the RFA. - Submit your application via email to DBH Grants, DBH.Grants@dc.gov by 12:00 PM ET on the deadline of Friday, August 4, 2023.
 Applications will not be accepted late.
 Applicants are encouraged to submit their applications 24 hours prior to the deadline for any necessary electronic/technical troubleshooting.